Meet Our Staff

 Ashley Owen is a National Board Certified Counselor, Licensed Professional Counselor-Supervisor, and a QPR Suicide Prevention Gatekeeper Instructor.
 In 2009, Owen received her Bachelor of Arts in Sociology from Louisiana Tech University.
 She returned to Louisiana Tech University to receive a Master of Counseling and Guidance in 2013, and completed her PhD in Marriage and Family Therapy at the University of Louisiana Monroe in 2021.
 Owen’s clinical interests include anxiety disorders, suicidal ideation, self-harm, disordered eating, and personal growth and development.
 Her research interest are issues in suicidal bereavement specific to existential regret, sense-making, meaning-making, relational aspects, and the impact of physical exercise on mental health.
 In her free time, Owen can often be found cheering on the Bulldogs and Lady Techsters, spending time with family, and volunteering.

-Dontisha Davis, originally from El Dorado Arkansas, is a Provisionally Licensed Professional Counselor and is set to receive licensure in 2021.
+Dontisha Davis, originally from El Dorado, Arkansas, is a Licensed Professional Counselor.
 She completed her Bachelor of Science in Sociology in 2015 and Master of Science in Clinical Mental Health Counseling at Henderson State University in 2018.
 Davis’ clinical interest include anxiety disorders, multicultural concerns, relational issues, and personal growth concerns.
 On campus, she is involved with many student-led organizations such as the Black Student Union and Peer Leadership Council.
 When Davis is not providing clinical services, Dontisha enjoys photography, reading, traveling, and spending time with family and friends.

 Dr. Tony Young is a medical psychologist.
 He graduated with his bachelor’s degree in psychology from Louisiana Tech, prior to earning graduate degrees in Theology and Clinical Psychology from Fuller Seminary, and clinical psychopharmacology from Alliant International University.
 He is licensed as both a clinical and medical psychologist.
 Young worked in various settings, including academia, private practice, inpatient psychiatric, addiction treatment, group home facility, and medication management settings.
 Most of his work in medication management has been in an outpatient setting, where he continues to treat children, adolescents, and young adults.
 Young enjoys his family, his work, and gardening.